Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

     <img src="/steps/images/cycle.svg" width=300>
 </p>

-Typically, in a Machine Learning problem, a lot of scenarios can be created daily to predict the next day.
-Among all the day's scenarios, there is only one primary scenario.
+Typically, in a Machine Learning problem, a lot of scenarios are created daily to predict the next day.
+Among all those scenarios, there is only one primary scenario.
 In the step's example, scenarios are attached to a DAILY cycle.
-Using Cycles is useful because some specific Taipy's functions exists to navigate through these Cycles.
-Taipy can get all the scenarios created in a day by providing the Cycle and has a function to get every primary scenario ever made to quickly see the evolution of their performance.
+Using Cycles is useful because some specific Taipy's functions exist to navigate through these Cycles.
+Taipy can get all the scenarios created in a day by providing the Cycle.
+It also has a function to get every primary scenario ever made to quickly see their progress over time.

 Moreover, nothing is more straightforward than creating a Cycle.
 The frequency parameter in a scenario configuration will create the desired type of Cycle.
 In the code below, the scenario has a daily cycle.
 It will be attached to the correct period (day) when it is created.